-In this week’s passage for study, we will observe the important scriptural differentiation between intellectual assent only — versus that intellectual understanding that is the pathway to a volitional commitment of the will to Christ.
-To think that being married to Christ is nothing more than a mental acknowledgement of His existence is, scripturally speaking, a woeful error!
-Hopefully by the end of the study you will have a clearer and better understanding of this distinction.
+In the passage for this study, we will observe the important scriptural differentiation between intellectual assent only versus that intellectual understanding that is the pathway to a volitional commitment of the will to Christ.
+To think that being married to Christ is nothing more than a mental acknowledgment of His existence is, scripturally speaking, a woeful error!
+Hopefully, by the end of the study, you will have a clearer and better understanding of this distinction.

 So it is with Jesus Christ.
 The aforementioned parallel to human matrimony is a wonderful metaphor for being heavenly united with Christ.
 The analogy also aids in the understanding of Jesus’ statement in Matthew 7:21–23 wherein He says:

 A popular, faulty theology of “salvation” is called “easy believism.”
-At its core, there is a “belief ” in Jesus void of consideration for the biblical definition of who He is.
-Followers thus “receive” Jesus according to their understanding of who they think Jesus is — in contrast to what the Bible reveals.
-In Romans 10:9-10 Scripture states:
+At its core, there is a “belief ” in Jesus void of consideration for the biblical definition of Who He is.
+Followers thus “receive” Jesus according to their understanding of Who they think Jesus is—in contrast to what the Bible reveals.
+In Romans 10:9, the Scripture states:

 That if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved.

 You can always discern true belief by the existence of humility over personal sin.
 That is a telltale sign that the Holy Spirit is in the process of saving and sanctifying His called-out ones.
-Conversely, if there is no brokenness over sin and a lack of contrition, then one’s salvation should rightly be questioned.
-To root out this misunderstanding, new Christians in Russia are instructed to refer to themselves as someone who has repented (a difficult thing to say if you haven’t) versus referring to themselves as someone who has “received Christ” — a relatively easy thing anyone can say.
-The presence of repentance and humility is a much better outward indication of an inner genuine conversion than someone glibly saying they “received Christ.”
-To the point, the former is indicative of volitional commitment, the later could just be indicative of intellectual assent.
+Conversely, if there is no brokenness over sin and a lack of contrition, then a person’s salvation should rightly be questioned.
+To root out this misunderstanding, new Christians in Russia are instructed to refer to themselves as someone who has repented (a difficult thing to say if you haven’t) versus referring to themselves as someone who has “received Christ”—a relatively easy thing anyone can say.
+The presence of repentance and humility is a much better outward indication of an inner genuine conversion than someone glibly saying, “I received Christ.”
+To the point, the former is indicative of volitional commitment, the latter could simply be indicative of intellectual assent.

 In James 2:19, Scripture indicates that the kind of “belief ” a person possesses is profoundly important.
 Notice what the writer of James states to his deceived-about-true-salvation audience:

-What then are the signs of false belief, so that you can be sure you are not self-deceived about your own salvation, or following a false teacher?
-Ephesians 5:5 is an excellent passage that provides us with tremendous insight and discernment regarding true salvation — not only in terms of a false understanding of true salvation — but also a true understanding of false teachers regarding salvation.
-Let us drill down this week, ponder and meditate, on one particular passage with those two perspectives in mind.
-Ephesians 5:5-7 reads:
+What then are the signs of false belief so that you can be sure you are not self-deceived about your own salvation or following a false teacher?
+Ephesians 5:5 is an excellent passage that provides us with tremendous insight and discernment regarding true salvation—not only in terms of a false understanding of true salvation—but also a true understanding of false teachers regarding salvation.
+Let us drill down, ponder, and meditate on one particular passage with those two perspectives in mind.
+Ephesians 5:5–7 reads:

 For this you know with certainty, that no immoral or impure person or covetous man, who is an idolater, has an inheritance in the kingdom of Christ and God.
 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.
 Therefore do not be partakers with them.

-Make sure you catch this: Paul lists four characteristics so that no one [can] deceive you with empty words lest you be partakers with them.
-Each of four revealed aspects that typify false belief and false teachers follows — so that you will be spiritually wise and discerning about this!
+Make sure you catch the four characteristics Paul lists so that no one [can] deceive you with empty words lest you be partakers with them.
+Each of four revealed aspects that typify false belief and false teachers follows—so that you will be spiritually wise and discerning about this matter!
 Therein is Paul’s objective today concerning your spiritual well-being!
-But before we plunge in, let’s examine the context of Ephesian 5:5-7:
+But before we plunge in, let’s examine the context of Ephesian 5:5–7.

 II.
 THE CONTEXT OF THE PASSAGE

-Ephesians 5:5-7 is directly tied into the discussion of sexual sin which precedes it.
+Ephesians 5:5–7 is directly tied into the discussion of sexual sin, which precedes it.
 However, herein, Paul’s emphasis now segues into the larger, specific issue of habitual sexual sin as an indicator as to whether or not someone is truly saved.
-In other words, those who routinely sin as a lifestyle with no remorse or repentance — even though they may say they are Christians — are really not saved.
+In other words, those who routinely sin as a lifestyle with no remorse or repentance— even though they may say they are Christians—are really not saved.
 In light of this important matter of spiritual discernment, many other passages reinforce the certainty of this biblical idea.
-Note the following citation we have already reviewed (the Matthew 7 passage), only now placed in context by the sentence that precedes it . . . .
-“You will know them by their fruits” (Matthew 7:20).
-This underscores everything I am saying regarding the ensuing volitional actions of obedience to Christ being the only accurate indicators of true saving faith.
-The manifest ongoing sins in a person’s life that are listed in Ephesians 5 run contrary to what Jesus states indicates true saving faith, that: you will know them by their fruits.
+Note the following citation (the Matthew 7 passage) we have already reviewed, only now placed in context by the sentence that precedes it: “You will know them by their fruits” (Matthew 7:20).
+This verse underscores everything I am saying regarding the ensuing volitional actions of obedience to Christ being the only accurate indicators of true saving faith.
+The manifest ongoing sins in a person’s life that are listed in Ephesians 5 run contrary to what Jesus states indicates true saving faith, i.e., “you will know them by their fruits.”
 What follows are other similar passages that underscore this same idea: